Gentlemen's club: Singapore

-Quirks of membership
+The Tanglin Club, founded in 1865, is a Singaporean club.

+Membership

+Membership in a club requires both the means to do so and meeting the criteria a club maintains.

+Entry fees, dues, dining and bar tabs, meeting dress codes, and complying with other rules or conventions all contribute to the cost of membership in a club.
+Most clubs have favourable subscription fees for younger members.

+All clubs have requirements of entry.
+These may include necessary sponsors, specific financial measures, shared backgrounds (such as collegiate affiliations), or any stipulations within the law a club may set.

-While many clubs have requirements of entry, often including financial requirements or collegiate affiliations – The Yale Club and Penn Club of New York City are typical of university clubs: they are open to all who have a connection with their respective universities (in this case Yale University or the University of Pennsylvania) – some clubs have highly specific membership requirements.
+Examples of clubs based on university affiliation are the Yale Club and Penn Club, which are open to all who have a connection with their respective universities.

-The Caledonian Club in London requires "being of direct Scottish descent, that is to say, tracing descent from a Scottish father or mother, grandfather or grandmother" or "having, in the opinion of the Committee, the closest association with Scotland."
+The Caledonian Club in London requires "being of direct Scottish descent" or "having, in the opinion of the Committee, the closest association with Scotland."

-The Travellers Club, from its foundation in 1819, has excluded from membership anyone who has not met a very specific travelling requirement.
-Rule 6 of the club's constitution states that "no person be considered eligible to the Travellers' Club, who shall not have travelled out of the British islands to a distance of at least 500 miles from London in a direct line".
+Membership in the Travellers Club has been restricted since its foundation in 1819 by Rule 6 of its constitution, which mandates that "no person be considered eligible to the Travellers' Club, who shall not have travelled out of the British islands to a distance of at least 500 miles from London in a direct line".

 The Reform Club requires its potential members to attest that they would have supported the 1832 Reform Act, whilst certain members of the East India Club must have attended one of its affiliated public schools.

-Clubs also require membership fees, which, along with the ongoing cost of meeting their dress codes and the cost of bar tabs and dining bills, tends to impose a financial barrier for existing and would-be members.
-Most clubs have favourable subscription fees for younger members.